Change axis options

 Here, you can see a chart that highlights elements with conditional formatting on some elements.
 You can also see how the same chart appears with a background chart band.

-To change the sorting of a measure on an axis, click the Sort option in the axis menu, and select an alternative from the list of options: Ascending or Descending.
+To change the sorting of a measure on an axis, select the Sort option in the axis menu, and choose an alternative from the list of options: Ascending or Descending.

 Here, you can compare the original chart that was not sorted on the Total Sales axis with the chart that uses descending sort.